qbpsimulator/bimp-ui/README.md

 To get file contents back from Bimp then you can use the following function.
-First you can specify a boolean value in the first argument if you want to include simuation results as well or only scenario information:
+First you can specify a boolean value in the first argument if you want to include simulation results as well or only scenario information:
 ```
 var files = Bimp.getUpdatedFiles(includeResults);
 files.forEach(f => {